 During 1808, his second year as Washington pastor, Brown's church hosted the annual meeting of the Baltimore association.
 The assembled churchmen communicated with President Thomas Jefferson about the separation of church and state.
-Brown delivered their September message to Jefferson and the President agreed to reply to those persons convened in Brown's meeting house.

-Two months later a visitor to the capital attended a House session and recorded in his diary that about eleven o'clock the Speaker rapped on the table and Mr. Brown, a Baptist clergyman, the Chaplain of the House, went into the Clerk's place fronting the Speaker's chair and addressed the throne of grace in a modest, appropriate, republican prayer of about eight or ten minutes, about half the members being in observing great decorum and apparent seriousness.
+Brown delivered their September message to Jefferson and the President agreed to reply to those persons convened in Brown's meeting house.5 the Speaker rapped on the table and Mr. Brown, a Baptist clergyman, the Chaplain of the House, went into the Clerk's place fronting the Speaker's chair and addressed the throne of grace in a modest, appropriate, republican prayer of about eight or ten minutes, about half the members being in observing great decorum and apparent seriousness.6